-In a farmdoc daily article last week, we summarized the results of a research report that evaluates USDA forecasts and estimates for corn and soybeans.
+In a farmdoc daily post last week, we summarized the results of a research report that evaluates USDA forecasts and estimates for corn and soybeans.
 Many of the concerns about the forecasts and estimates since 2006 have centered on the accuracy of the quarterly USDA estimates of corn stocks.
-Today's article reviews the evidence from our report about potential problems with USDA corn stocks estimates.
-This is the second in a series of farmdoc daily articles discussing the findings in the recent report, which can be found here.
+Today’s post reviews the evidence from our report about potential problems with USDA corn stocks estimates.
+This is the second in a series of farmdoc daily posts discussing the findings in the recent report, which can be found here.
 The research was funded by the Office of the Chief Economist of the USDA.
 We begin with a brief overview of the USDA grain stocks estimates.

 USDA Grain Stocks Estimates